 - With the whisk attachment attached to a stand mixer, beat the ganache on medium-high speed, until medium peaks form and is firm enough to spread, about 1 minute.

-- Remove any cake domes that may have formed with a knife.
-Cut each layer of cake horizontally creating 4 thin layers of cake.
+- Cut each layer of cake horizontally creating 4 thin layers of cake.
 Place one layer on a cake pedestal or serving platter.
-With an offset cake spatula, spread about 1/3 cup raspberry filling on top, stopping about ½-inch from the edge.
+Fit a piping bag with a plain round tip or coupler and fill with about 1 1/2 cups Whipped Ganache Frosting and pipe a frosting dam around the edge of the cake.
+With an offset cake spatula, spread about 1/2 cup raspberry filling on top, spreading out in an even layer until it meets the frosting dam.
 Place another cake layer on top and repeat with the second and third cake layers.

-Store: Decorated cake can be stored in an air tight cake container in the refrigerator for up to 3 days.
+Assembled cake can be stored at room temperature up to 1 day in an airtight container or stored in the refrigerator up to 3 days.
 Bring to room temperature before serving.